Johannbr/Angular2_tuto/Readme.md

 Remplacez boot.ts par le fichier suivant:<br/>
 **[boot.ts](app/boot.ts)**<br/>

+In this list, when you click on a user, or on remove, you should get an error let's fix this.
+Dans la liste, si vous cliquez sur un utilisateur ou sur Remove, vous devriez voir un erreur, résolvons ça.

+### 4.2  Remove

-## Getting started / Pour démarrer
+## A. Getting started / Pour démarrer
 If you don't want to do the tutorial, just follow the following steps:
 (Si vous ne souhaitez pas suivre le tutoriel, faites les étapes suivantes)
 - install node.js in order to use npm: https://nodejs.org/en/download/